Bill Gates

 At 24, Gates inked a contract with IBM

 In 1981, the famed text-based operating system MS-DOS (Micro Soft Disk Operation System) was unveiled.
-It was lauded as the most advanced OS of its era, democratizing personal computers for the average user.
-Remarkably, this system was not just tailored for BASIC but was also compatible with the majority of popular programming languages.
-It's worth noting that Gates didn't build this OS from scratch.
-He adapted its foundation from the 86-DOS OS, procuring rights from Seattle Computer Products for a sum of $75,000.
+It was hailed as the most advanced OS of its time, bringing personal computers to everyday users.
+What's more, this system wasn't just built for BASIC but worked with most popular programming languages.
+Here's the thing: Gates didn't build this OS from scratch.
+He adapted it from the existing 86-DOS OS, buying the rights from Seattle Computer Products for $75,000.

 Young Bill Gates